 Electric Bikes Tours In Vermont

 Have you ever ridden an e-bike?
-Me niether and I had no idea what riding electric bikes might be like.
-After I recent outing with Lamoille Valley Bike Tours (LVBT), I was pleasantly surprised to find just how much fun e-bikes are and how easy they are to ride.
+Me neither and I had no idea what riding electric bikes might be like.
+After I recent outing with Lamoille Valley Bike Tours (LVBT), an e-bike rental company in the North East Kingdom, I was pleasantly surprised to find just how easy they are to ride.

 Electric bikes are pedal-assisted.
 They are not completely motorized, like a moped or scooter.
 You still have to peddle in order to for the bike move.
 However, the motor gives you a little turbo boost when you need it.
 This is especially helpful for getting up hills or if you are carrying kids on the back of your bike.
 I was amazed at how much zip they have.
 Just like a regular bike, there are gears and you can adjust the pedal-assisted motor from low to medium to high.

 Lamoille Valley Bike Tours

-Lamoille Valley Bike Tours invited my family to try out their bicyles.
+Lamoille Valley Bike Tours invited my family to try out their bicycles.
 They are a mobile company that sometimes operates from multiple locations.
 You will find them in Oxbow Park and on other days in Old Mill Park in Johnson.

 They offer several tour options.
 We choose the self-guided tour so that we could go at our own pace.
 However, they also offer Bike and Brew, Sunset, Teahouse, and Family Picnic tours.
 LVBT supplies helmets, maps, and paper ride guides that have suggestions for places to stop along the way.

 After a short orientation, proper bike fitting, and test drive, we jumped on the Lamoille Valley Rail Trail.
 We set our sights on the town of Johnson which is approximately eight miles away.
 The scenery along this well-maintained path is really beautiful.
-As you ride, ou will cross over bridges and go through corn fields seeing some of the most beautiful parts of Vermont.
+As you ride, you will cross over bridges and go through cornfields seeing some of the most beautiful parts of Vermont.